 Second to only Bitcoin in terms of market cap, Ethereum will undoubtedly be the biggest mover in the PoS space.

 This is a significant upgrade since Ethereum has so far been a PoW coin.
-This update is referred to as Ethereum 2.0
+This update is referred to as Ethereum 2.0 or Serenity.

 The complete overhaul to Serenity is expected to take place in multiple

 phases starting in 2020.
 The first two phases will work as a test period where Eth1 will continue to exist in parallel, supporting all economic and smart contract activities.